Neurosis (band): Given to the Rising, Honor Found in Decay, Fires Within Fires (2007–2019)

 The band released their ninth studio album Given to the Rising on May 8, 2007, through Neurot Records.
 On this album Neurosis re-incorporated a more aggressive approach into their music once again, and the album was well received by critics.

 The band entered the studio in December 2011 to record the follow-up to Given to the Rising.
 The new album, entitled Honor Found in Decay, was released in late October 2012.

 The band performed at Roadburn 2016, with Brooklyn Vegan's Ian Cory writing that "once the house lights came up it was hard to justify watching anything else."
 This was part of their series of shows performed in celebration of their 30th anniversary as a band.

-On May 5, 2016, relapse Records confirmed they were reissuing A Sun That Never Sets and The Eye of Every Storm on vinyl on June 17 with new artwork.
+On May 5, 2016, Relapse Records confirmed they were reissuing A Sun That Never Sets and The Eye of Every Storm on vinyl on June 17 with new artwork.

 On August 1, 2016, the band released a teaser trailer for their upcoming album online.
 Their eleventh studio album, titled Fires Within Fires, was released on September 23, 2016.

-Scott Kelly's dismissal, Jason Roeder's retirement from touring (2019–present)
+Scott Kelly's dismissal and hiatus (2019–2026)

 Following a Facebook post confessing to allegations of abuse towards his wife and family, Scott Kelly retired from music and public life in August 2022.

-According to a statement released by the band's Facebook page the next day, Kelly had been quietly expelled from the group in 2019 when his bandmates discovered the extent of his abuse and domestic violence.
+According to a statement released by the band's Facebook page the next day, Kelly had been quietly expelled from the group in late 2019 when his bandmates discovered the extent of his abuse and domestic violence.
 The band never made any prior formal announcements regarding this "out of respect for [Kelly's] wife's direct request for privacy, and to honor the family's wish not to let their experience become gossip in a music magazine."
 In the post, the band condemned Kelly's abuse and described being filled with "disgust and disappointment" towards "a man who we once called Brother".
-There is currently no announcement or info on whether or not the band will continue or disband, as "in due course, when it's appropriate, we will provide more information about our future musical endeavors, but that time is not now."
+During this hiatus, there was no announcement or info on whether or not the band will continue or disband, as "in due course, when it's appropriate, we will provide more information about our future musical endeavors, but that time is not now."

 In January 2025, drummer Jason Roeder announced on his social media pages that he would no longer be touring and he intended to sell most, if not all, of his musical equipment.
 In a follow-up post, Roeder denied he was retiring from music altogether, and further stated: "As far as Neurosis goes - I don't know.
 The remaining members are truly amazing people and with or without me I am sure they will continue to do mind-blowing work, whatever form it takes."